krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 ![Degradation of a binary search tree](binary_search_tree.assets/bst_degradation.png)

-## Common applications of binary search trees
+## Common Applications of Binary Search Trees

 - Used as multi-level indexes in systems to implement efficient search, insertion, and removal operations.
 - Serves as the underlying data structure for certain search algorithms.